All Episodes

 No, you know what?

-You know, I followed his story really closely, and I empathize with his pain, you know, as somebody uh, you know, who who grown up in the inner city, you know, at the age of 16, I witnessed my cousin get killed in front of me the day before her wedding day.
+You know, as somebody, you know, who growing up in the inner city, you know, at the age of 16, I witnessed my cousin get killed in front of me the day before her wedding day.

 You know, that changed my life.

-But I will tell you that law enforcement, the the way these guys treated my family is what changed me.
+But I will tell you that law enforcement, the way these guys treated my family is what changed me.

-That that's what inspired me to want to become a police officer.
+That's what inspired me to want to become a police officer.

-Now I will tell you that 27 years later, that death still impacts me the same way.
+Now, I will tell you that 27 years later, that death still impacts me the same way.

-I can see the incident, I can see everything that happened, but I can't even see my cousin's face anymore.
+I can see everything that happened, but I can't even see my cousin's face anymore.

 And you know what half of those shootings happen at?

-They happen in the in the inner city.
+They happen in the inner city.

 And guess what?